FREQUENTLY ASKED QUESTIONS

 What is orthosis (plural: orthoses)?

-Orthosis is an externally applied device that is designed and fitted to the body to achieve one or more of the following goals:
+An orthosis is an externally applied device used to modify the structural and functional characteristics of the neuromuscular and skeletal systems.
+An orthosis is designed and fitted to the body to achieve one or more of the following goals:

 Support or correct musculoskeletal deformities